Stress and Strain, Body and Brain Infographic

 Why It Matters

 Simply put, stress can kill.
-People with high levels of chronic stress or psychological distress are more likely to die of various causes, research shows, including of heart disease and stroke.
+People with high levels of chronic stress or psychological distress are more likely to die of various causes, research shows, including heart disease and stroke.

 Chronic stress is also linked to anxiety disorders and major depression.
 And stress can underlie other problems, such as irritability, sleep disruption, headaches, changes in appetite, gut discomfort and reduced fertility.